roman-milk/roman-milk.github.io/jessicas-change-management.md

  Still, my decision was firm.
 As an exec I was used to making decisions and following them through.
 I had decided to do my share to save my career, and I was dead set on seeing it through to the finish.
 It would be like any other project.
 There were always bumps in the road, but I had successfully finished every project so far.
 I was planning to do the same in this particular case.

  Fortunately, D-Rod wasn't in the interns' office.
 However, he wasn't in any other office either.
 Where the hell was he?
 He was waiting for my decision, right?
 He wouldn't leave me hanging out to dry, would he?
 Had I taken too long to approach him?
 Was he thinking I would tell him to fuck off?
 Was he already publishing the photos?
-Report_Story #2